 This article was written by Carol.

-Alexandra, known to her family as Alix, was born in 1872, the daughter of Louis IV, Grand Duke of Hesse and by Rhine and Princess Alice, a daughter of Queen Victoria.
+Alexandra, also known as Alix, was born in 1872, the daughter of Louis IV, Grand Duke of Hesse and by Rhine and Princess Alice, a daughter of Queen Victoria.
 When she was six years old, tragedy struck the family in the form of diphtheria.
 One of her sisters died as did her mother who had nursed the entire family through the illness.
 After that the children frequently spent time in England with their Grandmother Queen Victoria.
 Victoria was particularly fond of Alix and closely oversaw her upbringing.

 In 1884, Alix met Nicholas, heir to the throne of Russia, at the wedding of her sister Elizabeth to Nicholas’ uncle Sergei.
 Although both families opposed the match, eventually the engagement was announced in 1894.
 A lavish wedding was planned in St. Petersburg which was marred by the unexpected death of Nicholas’ father, Alexander III.
 Nicholas was now Emperor.
 Alexander III was buried on 19 November, and the wedding took place on 26 November.